Everything You Need To Know About Lettuce Water And Sleep

 Despite the lack of evidence for lettuce water and sleep, many people find that drinking a hot beverage later in the day can help prepare them for rest.
 Some of the most common options include hot tea and warmed milk.

-Other alternative sleep remedies that probably work better than lettuce water include tart cherry juice, melatonin, lavender aromatherapy, or valerian root with lemon balm.
+Other alternative sleep remedies that probably work better than lettuce water include tart cherry juice, melatonin, lavender aromatherapy, or valerian root with lemon balm, maybe even garlic under your pillow!
 Practicing consistent sleep habits, as well as creating a sleep-promoting environment in your bedroom and not using technology within two hours of bedtime are also good practices for sleep support.
 If you’re concerned about your sleep pattern, it’s always best to speak with your healthcare provider.

 The Last Word From Sleepopolis